butchered-snake/client/README.md

 in relation to the top left corner of the playable area.
 It is implemented as a 32 bit integer, where the first 16 bit represent the x index and the the remaining 16 bit represent the y index.
 That means the top left board has the id 0.
 The one below has the id 1 and the one to the right has the id 65536.
-As a result a client can deduce in which direction another client is placed based on it's id.
+As a result a client can deduce in which direction another client is placed based on its id.
 This will be used in the event system which is elaborated next.

 ### 2.2 Events